 We love seeing the work of the many talented customizers in the Funko collector community and welcome the addition of Custom POPs to hobbyDB!

 This article lists important rules and policies for custom POPs on hobbyDB.
 Please read the entire page before adding any custom POPs to the database.
-Squad members who repeatedly violate these rules may be removed from the Squad or have their roles restricted.
+Any member who repeatedly violates these rules may be removed from the Squad or have their roles restricted.

 TABLE OF CONTENTS